black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 # Step 39
 Now remove the reset() call inside the taskForm submit event listener and call the addOrUpdateTask function instead.

+# Step 40
+There's a problem.
+If you add a task, and then add another, the previous task gets duplicated.
+This means you need to clear out the existing contents of tasksContainer before adding a new task.

+Set the innerHTML of tasksContainer back to an empty string.